maly7/zuul-example/README.md

 ### Notes
-* Importing the Spring Cloud BOM is necessary, without it you get a ClassDefNotFoundError
+- Importing the Spring Cloud BOM is necessary, without it you get a ClassDefNotFoundError
-* Zuul adds quite a few headers
+- Zuul adds quite a few headers
+  - Host
+  - X-Forwarded-Host, X-Forwarded-Port, and many other X-Forwarded-\* Headers
+- It's probably worth investigating what headers are added when Spring Security is enabled